tremendous-rewards/tremendous-node/README.md

 ## Getting started

 All API requests require an access token.
-A sandbox access token is assigned upon signup through the [Tremendous Dashboard][2].
+A sandbox access token is assigned upon signup through the [Tremendous Sandbox Environment][2].
 Once you are ready to move to production, you will be assigned a production access token.

 ### Authentication